 At first I had typed the original “I like to move it, move it” lyrics but then I realized that I don’t really enjoy the moving process at all, so it was sort of an unpleasant deja vu moment when we started unloading furniture into the Homearama showhouse on Monday.
 But my glass half-full version of the situation is: we’re finally getting to the furnish the showhouse!
 Note: for anyone wondering what the heck this showhouse is, and how it benefits Habitat for Humanity, click here and here for more info.

 With almost everything done construction-wise in the house, we greeted a truck from Green Front Furniture (the local place loaning pieces to many of the houses in the show).
 They were delivering a bunch of bigger items like beds, desks, and sofas, so we had an “all hands on deck” day to carry things in and place them.
-Here I am with Charlie the listing agent hoisting the king-sized mattress out for the master bedroom.
+Here I am with Charlie the listing agent hoisting the king-sized mattress out for the main bedroom.

 Not everything is coming from Green Front, so more stuff has been trickling in as the week went on.
 And Sherry and I have spent a few hours every day going to thrift & secondhand places, small local shops, and big box stores to buy all that makes-a-house-a-home stuff to fill blank walls, empty shelves, and other empty feeling nooks and crannies.